Beastly (film): Critical reception

-Beastly received mostly negative reviews, earning a 21% approval rating from Rotten Tomatoes from 97 reviews, with an average rating of 3.70/10.
+Beastly received mixed-to-negative reviews, earning a 20% approval rating from Rotten Tomatoes from 96 reviews, with an average rating of 3.70/10.
 The critical consensus read "Fundamentally misguided, poorly written, and badly acted, Beastly adds little to the legacy of its timeless source material."
-Adam Markovitz gave it a D− in Entertainment Weekly, commenting, "Spectacularly poor judgment in everything from acting to costuming (Olsen's Harajuku-troll get-up is scarier than her curse) puts Beastly right on the cusp of the so-bad-it's-good Hall of Shame."
-Lou Lumenick of the New York Post said the film " more than lives up to its name with ultra-campy performances, high-glucose direction (Daniel Barnz), laughable dialogue, cheesy effects and a back-lot simulation of a Manhattan street that wouldn't pass muster on an after-school special."
+On Metacritic, the film has a weighted average score of 40 out of 100 based on reviews from 26 critics, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F. Adam Markovitz gave it a D− in Entertainment Weekly, commenting, "Spectacularly poor judgment in everything from acting to costuming (Olsen's Harajuku-troll get-up is scarier than her curse) puts Beastly right on the cusp of the so-bad-it's-good Hall of Shame."
 Mick LaSalle of the San Francisco Chronicle, while noting problems with the plot and script, argued that these problems were largely acceptable within the confines of the genre, and were alleviated by the charm of the actors and the direction.
 He remarked that Barnz "showed imagination and sensitivity in his feature Phoebe in Wonderland and hasn't lost those qualities now that he's entered the world of the big budgets."
 Claudia Puig wrote in USA Today that "This modern reworking of Beauty and the Beast has none of the charm of the Disney animated version.
 It's dogged by awkward dialogue, a ridiculous plot and lackluster performances, especially by the leads ..."
 A number of reviewers criticized that Kyle did not look genuinely ugly in his beast form, and could even be regarded as more attractive, thereby compromising the film's moral about "inner beauty" shining through physical ugliness.

 Box office

-Beastly had the third largest weekend gross earnings behind Rango and The Adjustment Bureau.
+Beastly had the third largest weekend gross earnings during its opening weekend behind Rango and The Adjustment Bureau.
 As of May 25, Beastlys total US gross is $27.9 million.
 It garnered $15.3 million more in other regions, making the film's worldwide gross earnings $43.2 million.